-Kaspersky solutions employ several methods of blocking exploits.
+Kaspersky Lab's solutions employ several methods of blocking exploits.
 For example, special signatures are added for exploit-using malware that enable malicious file detection (such as an email attachment) even before the file is opened.
 Proactive protection and other technologies enable detection and blocking of malware once a vulnerable file is opened.
-Finally, Vulnerability Scanning enables easy detection of vulnerable software on any endpoint - and can work with Patch Management and other Systems Management features to automatically apply updates or prevent unpatched software from loading.
+Finally, Vulnerability Scanning enables the easy detection of vulnerable software on any endpoint - and can work in concert with Patch Management and other Systems Management features to automatically apply updates or prevent unpatched software from loading.

+"Even if relatively few threats escape the traditional security layers, the potential for massive damage that even one exploit slipping through the net could cause makes it vital to introduce an additional layer of security to the enterprise."
 Of course, performing regular updates of Windows system components and other installed software is the best way to avoid most exploits.

 In some cases, however, everyday protection techniques may not be effective.
 This is especially true of zero-day vulnerabilities - undetected or newly discovered software flaws.
-Under these circumstances, it's difficult for security vendors to recognise exploits targeting zero-day vulnerabilities through signature-based methods.
+Under these circumstances, it's difficult for security vendors to recognize exploits targeting zero-day vulnerabilities through signature-based methods.
 Complex exploits may also use a variety of techniques to bypass or overcome proactive protection technologies.
 Even if relatively few threats escape the traditional security layers, the potential for massive damage that even one exploit slipping through the net could cause makes it vital to introduce an additional layer of security to the enterprise.
 That's where Automatic Exploit Prevention comes in.